 Persons sending post office orders, drafts, etc., are requested to make them payable to George H. Jones, Sec'y.
-In changing the direction, the old as well as the new address should be given In renewing subscriptions the date of expiration should
+In changing the direction, the old as well as the new ad-

+In renewing subscriptions the date of expiration should be given.
 On subscribing for the JOURNAL, state the number of the paper at which you wish to commence.